 Tip: Regular broom handles have the same thread and will work rather than having to buy a specialized “sanding pole.”

 The sanding sheets come in two types, both of which you will need: coarse fiberglass mesh with open holes, and sheets that look just like ordinary sandpaper.
-The fiberglass mesh allows the drywall dust to pass through so that you do not cake up the sanding surface....
+The fiberglass mesh allows the drywall dust to pass through so that you do not cake up the sanding surface.
 The sandpaper type of sheet is necessary for finer sanding.
-It takes much longer for the drywall dust to cake on this fine surface, and it is possible to occasionally clean it with a whisk broom.Continue to 7 of 10 below.
+It takes much longer for the drywall dust to cake on this fine surface, and it is possible to clean it with a whisk broom occasionally.Continue to 7 of 10 below.

 07 of 10

 Drywall Sanding Sponge, Abrasive and Non-Abrasive

 A sanding sponge oddly enough looks like one of those kitchen scrubbers for pots and pans.
-Yet it has a very abrasive surface on one side, and a smoother surface on the other side.
+It has a very abrasive surface on one side, and a smoother surface on the other side.
 Do not rely on the sanding sponge for all of your sanding purposes; it is just for touchups.

 The other type of sanding sponge is, literally, a sponge.
 It has no coarse surface.
 It is a large sponge that is specific for dry-walling purposes and is used for wet sanding.

 08 of 10

 No longer do drywall installers use drywall nails: specialized screws are the drywall fastener of choice today.

 Drywall screws come in either coarse-thread or fine-thread varieties.
-Coarse-thread screws draw effortlessly into the wood, and in fact are so useful that you will find yourself using them for other home improvement projects.
+Coarse-thread screws draw effortlessly into the wood and are so useful that you will find yourself using them for other home improvement projects.

 The 5/8 inch screw tends to be the most practical length for all drywall projects.
-Fine thread screws are used for metal framing; coarse thread for wood studs.Continue to 9 of 10 below.
+Fine thread screws are used for metal framing, whereas coarse threads are used for wood studs.Continue to 9 of 10 below.

 09 of 10